Enekwestanley/leaderboard/README.md

 # Description of the project.

-In this project, i created the structure of the Leaderboard-list-App.
+In this project, i fetch a list from an API.

 ## Built With